skip to main content

 Stunning*

-• 99.2% of turkeys are rendered insensible prior to being harvested using controlled atmosphere stunning.
+• 99.2% of turkeys and hogs are rendered insensible prior to being harvested using controlled atmosphere stunning.

-• 100% of chickens, beef and lambs are rendered insensible prior to being harvested.
+• 100% of chickens, cattle, hogs, turkeys, and lambs are rendered insensible prior to being harvested.

 Transportation*